Roamingmistake/Hackdonalds/README.md

-Now all that’s left is to find the flag.
-We used ffuf and a recursive approach to find the flag file after multiple failed attempts.
+After trying multiple file locations typical to CTF's and failing - We used ffuf with a recursive approach to find the flag.

 ![Screenshot 2025-04-11 161851](https://github.com/user-attachments/assets/ff22a964-dda3-4035-ab31-82c6ccb764b7)